Exciting announcement – New dietetic service

-We are really excited to announce that we now have two registered dietitians working within the network that can help you with your dietary needs and hopefully dispel some of those “dieting myths” and help to signpost you to the appropriate support.
+We are really excited to announce that we now have a registered dietitian working within the network that can help you with your dietary needs and hopefully dispel some of those “dieting myths” and help to signpost you to the appropriate support.

 Charlotte is a Registered Dietitian based at the Student Health Centre.
 She has experience working with a variety of age groups, conditions and settings within the NHS.
 Charlotte specialises in eating disorders and disordered eating in adults.